-The new original series Criminal Confessions takes an inside look into the fascinating world of crime confessions.
-The series, which debuts Sunday, October 1 at 7pm ET/PT, delves into the psychological showdown that transpires inside actual police interrogation rooms between investigators and suspects.
+Oxygen's "Criminal Confessions" takes an inside look into the fascinating world of crime confessions.
+The second season, which premieres October 13 at 8/7c, delves into the psychological showdown that transpires inside actual police interrogation rooms between investigators and suspects.
 But confessions don't just occur in front of law enforcement; some criminals can't help but share their deeds with friends.

 The livestream, which was later reposted (and taken down) on YouTube, added a chilling suicide note: “Pleasure knowing all y’all,” he said.
 “I’ve been very sick for months.
 And this is something that I could not help.
 So I don’t know if I’m gonna make it where I’m going, but if I don’t, I wish all of you a good life.”
 Authorities surrounded Valentine at a motel in Columbia, S.C.
 He shot himself in the head.

 He was later spotted on Instagram.

 In what he called an "Easter Day Slaughter," Steve Stephens didn't just confess to murder on social media — he broadcasted it live.
 The random shooting of 74-year-old Robert Godwin occurred in midst of a shooting spree and manhunt for Stephens.
 In his post to social media, the disgruntled Stephens says he has “lost everything” to gambling.

 Sometimes a social media confession isn't what it appears to be.
 Reddit was at the middle of another reported murder in 2013 when user Naratto posted what appeared to be an honest confession.
 The user shared a Confession Bear meme and claimed to have killed his sister's abusive boyfriend and framing it as an overdose.